Stifel (SF)

 This is because for financials businesses, interest income and expense should be factored into the definition of profit but taxes - which are largely out of a company's control - should not.

-Stifel’s pre-tax profit margin came in at 20% this quarter.
-This result was 2.3 percentage points better than the same quarter last year.
+In Q4, Stifel’s pre-tax profit margin was 19.7%.
+This result was in line with the same quarter last year.

 8. Earnings Per Share

-Stifel’s unimpressive 9% annual EPS growth over the last five years aligns with its revenue performance.
-On the bright side, this tells us its incremental sales were profitable.
+Stifel’s unimpressive 8.5% annual EPS growth over the last five years aligns with its revenue performance.
+This tells us it maintained its per-share profitability as it expanded.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-Stifel’s two-year annual EPS growth of 15.5% was good and topped its 11.1% two-year revenue growth.
+Stifel’s two-year annual EPS growth of 20.8% was great and topped its 12.8% two-year revenue growth.

 Leverage is core to a financial firm’s business model (loans funded by deposits).
 To ensure economic stability and avoid a repeat of the 2008 GFC, regulators require certain levels of capital and liquidity, focusing on the Tier 1 capital ratio.